TimLindeijer/LEAD/README.md

 ```

-## Fine-tune the Pre-trained Model on Custom Dataset
+# Apply Our Pre-trained Model on Your Own Dataset
+We provide a guideline to apply our pre-trained model on your own custom dataset step by step.

+### 1. Preprocess Your Custom EEG-Based AD Detection Dataset
-Suppose the new custom EEG-Based AD detection dataset is named `CUSTOM`, and was preprocessed with the same pipeline as our method and saved in `dataset/CUSTOM/`.
+Suppose your new custom EEG-Based AD detection dataset is named `CUSTOM`.
+You can preprocess the dataset by following the same pipeline as our method described in the Data Preprocessing section.
+Take the files in `data_preprocessing/` as a reference to design your new preprocessing file.
+The first four preprocessing steps includes artifact removal, channel alignment, frequency alignment, sample segmentation should be applied to the new custom dataset in this step.
+The processed data is a 19-channel EEG dataset with 1-second samples at 128Hz.
+The channel order should be Fp1, Fp2, F7, F3, Fz, F4, F8, T3/T7, C3, Cz, C4, T4/T8, T5/P7, P3, Pz, P4, T6/P8, O1, and O2.
+The processed dataset `CUSTOM` should have two folders: `Feature/` and `Label/`.
+The folder `Feature/` contains files named in the format `feature_ID.npy`, each ID corresponding to a subject.
+Each`feature_ID.npy` file contains samples belonging to the same subject and stacked into a 3-D array with shape [N-sample, 128, 19],
+where N-sample denotes the number of samples in this subject, 128 denotes the timestamps for a sample, and 19 denotes the number of channels.
+The processed data should be put into `dataset/CUSTOM/` so that each subject file can be located by `dataset/CUSTOM/Feature/feature_ID.npy`,
+and the label file can be located by `dataset/CUSTOM/Label/label.npy`.

+### 2. Load Your Custom EEG-Based AD Detection Dataset
+Create a new file named `custom_loader.py` in the `data_provider/dataset_loader/` folder to load the new custom dataset.
-You can write a customized class `CUSTOMLoader` in  `data_provider/dataset_loader/custom_loader.py` to load the data.
+Write a customized class `CUSTOMLoader` in  `data_provider/dataset_loader/custom_loader.py` to load the data.
+Take the files in `data_provider/dataset_loader/` as a reference to design your new loader file.
+The goal is to perform subject-independent evaluation on the new custom dataset.
+Based on your requirements, you can split the subjects in a fixed ratio, Monte Carlo cross-validation, or leave-one-subject-out cross-validation.
+The rest of two preprocessing steps including frequency filtering and standard normalization should be applied to the new custom dataset in this step.
-Then the dataset named `CUSTOM` should be added in `data_provider/data_loader.py` in `data_folder_dict` like `'CUSTOM': CUSTOMLoader`,
+Import the `CUSTOMLoader` class in `data_provider/data_loader.py` and add the dataset named `CUSTOM` in `data_folder_dict` like `'CUSTOM': CUSTOMLoader`.
 Now you are able to load the new dataset by passing its name in the `run.py`.
 Depending on the training task, the new dataset can be added in `--pretraining_datasets`, `--training_datasets`, or `--testing_datasets` in the command line.
+If you simply want to finetune our pre-trained model on the new custom dataset, you can add the new dataset in `--training_datasets` and `--testing_datasets`.

+### 3. Download Our Pre-trained Model
 The pretrained model can be downloaded from the following link:
 https://drive.google.com/drive/folders/1JDg0VxbML6pIrzxzm9GXiC6ixUIgujt9?usp=sharing.
 Place the downloaded checkpoints folder `LEAD` under folder `checkpoints/`.
+The folder path is organized as `./checkpoints/method/task_name/model/model_id/`,
+where the description of `--method`, `--task_name`, `--model`, and `--model_id` can be found in the `run.py` file.

+### 4. Finetune Our Pre-trained Model on Your Custom Dataset
 We provided four choices to utilized our pre-trained model on the new custom dataset.
-For choices a), b), and d), there is no specific requirements for the number of classes in the new custom dataset.
+For choices **a)**, **b)**, and **c)**, there is no specific requirements for the number of classes in the new custom dataset.
-You can modify the projection head in the code to adapt to the number of classes in the new custom dataset.
+You can modify the projection head in the code to adapt to any number of classes in your new custom dataset.
-It is even possible to use the pre-trained model for tasks beyond EEG-based AD detection since the model has learned other neurological diseases,
+It is even possible to use our pre-trained model for tasks beyond EEG-based AD detection since the model has learned features of other neurological diseases,
-such as Parkinson's disease, depression, and epilepsy.
+such as Parkinson's Disease, Depression, and Epilepsy.
-For choice c), the new custom dataset should be a binary classification dataset between AD patients and healthy subjects to enable unified fine-tuning on multiple datasets together.
+For choice **d)**, the new custom dataset should be a binary classification dataset between AD patients and healthy subjects to enable unified fine-tuning on multiple datasets together.

-a) Finetune the LEAD-Sup model in our paper (Named S-5-Sup in the code) on the new custom dataset:
+#### a) Finetune the LEAD-Sup model in our paper (Named S-5-Sup in the code) on the new custom dataset:
 ```bash
 python -u run.py --method LEAD --checkpoints_path ./checkpoints/LEAD/supervised/LEAD/S-5-Sup/ --task_name finetune --is_training 1 --root_path ./dataset/ --model_id S-5-F-CUSTOM-Base --model LEAD --data MultiDatasets \
 --training_datasets CUSTOM \